A TRIBUTE TO BEAUTY AND BRAINS

 You are probably using Lamarr’s technology, too.
-Her patent sits at the foundation of “spread spectrum technology,” which you use every day when you log on to a wi-fi network or make calls with your Bluetooth-enabled phone.
+Her patent sits at the foundation of “spread spectrum technology,” which you use every day when you log on to a Wi-Fi network or make calls with your Bluetooth-enabled phone.
 It lies at the heart of the massive investments being made right now in so-called fourth-generation “LTE” wireless technology.
-This next generation of cell phones and cell towers will provide tremendous increases to wireless network speed and quality, by spreading wireless signals across the entire available spectrum.
-This kind of encoding is only possible using the kind of frequency switching that Hedwig Kiesler invented.
+This next generation of cell phones and cell towers will provide tremendous increases to wireless network speed and quality by spreading wireless signals across the entire available spectrum.
+This kind of encoding is only possible using the frequency switching Hedwig Kiesler invented.

 • • • • •

 This story was sent to me by a friend.
 Posted here with their permission.
 I always give credit where credit is due, so if you know who wrote the story, let me know, and I’ll credit them here.

 This is a beautiful story of beauty and brains.
 And that is really the point of my sharing it with you here.
 I verified what I could on Wikipedia ( source: http://en.wikipedia.org/wiki/Hedy_Lamarr ), and from what I can see, Ms. Hedy Lamarr was an amazing woman, to be sure.